-At times I need to take screenshot of login screen.
-For example if I am writing about how to install Cinnamon in Ubuntu, a screenshot of login screen would be helpful to readers.
+Sometimes I need to take screenshot of the login screen.
+For example, if I am writing about how to install Cinnamon in Ubuntu, a screenshot of the login screen would be helpful to readers.

 gnome-screenshot -d 10

 You might notice a message displaying an error as shown in the image above— but you need to wait for it to take the screenshot.